 “15-minute cities” are having a moment, and not exactly in a good way.
 How did a mundane urban planning concept turn into the latest grist for the culture-war mill?
 Why does the idea of making it easier to walk to school or the grocery store have some people afraid that they won’t be able to leave their homes for more than 15 minutes?
 And why do some think this is all a plot by the World Economic Forum to force people to “own nothing and be happy”?
 We break down this conspiracy theory and ask if we can ever get back to reality.

 This episode is produced with support from Radpower Bikes and Cleverhood.

-Support The War on Cars on Patreon and get cool stickers, access to exclusive bonus content and more.
+***Support The War on Cars on Patreon and receive access to ad-free versions of all our episodes, special bonus content and stickers!***

 Friends of The War on Cars receive 20% off tickets to Micromobility Europe, the world’s largest conference for small electric vehicles, June 8 & 9th in Amsterdam.

 Pick up official podcast tees and other merch in our official store.

 Buy books by podcast guests and check out our book recommendations at our official Bookshop.org page.